hmlongco/Resolver/Documentation/Scopes.md

 Resolver then resolves the `service` object, and the code initializes a copy of `XYZViewModel` and returns it.

-The graph tracks all objects resolved by all objects that are resolved by all objects... until the final result is returned.
+The graph tracks all of the objects that are resolved by all of the objects that are resolved by all of the objects... until the final result is returned.

 If you don't want this behavior, and if every request should get its own `unique` copy, specify it using the `unique` scope.

-**Note that value types, including structs, are not cached.**
+**Note that value types, including structs, are never cached in the graph.**

 ## Scope: Unique